 Accredited courses from leading Australian universities, TAFEs and colleges

 Australia offers 20 diploma of information technology cyber security courses in 2026, ranging from Short Courses to Master's Degree.
 You can study diploma of information technology cyber security fully online or on-campus through registered RTOs, TAFEs, and universities.
-Courses typically take 1 month to 6 years to complete.
-Graduates commonly progress into roles such as Cyber Security Officer, Network Security Administrator, or Information Security Analyst.
+Courses typically take 4 months to 2.5 years to complete.
+Graduates commonly move into roles such as Cyber Security Officer or Network Security Engineer, and some providers offer fee-free TAFE or state-subsidised training for eligible students.

 Displaying 20 of 20 courses